-The 2023 groundwater and surface water monitoring program for DYEC included groundwater monitoring only.
+The 2024 groundwater and surface water monitoring program for DYEC included both groundwater monitoring and surface water monitoring.
 As noted in Section 1.2.2.1, the surface water monitoring program for DYEC (i.e., placement and monitoring of sondes in Tooley Creek) was suspended in 2016 until the Highway 401/Courtice Road interchange construction activities are complete.
-In 2020, the Courtice Road and Highway 401 interchange was completed, however other construction activities in the immediate area have since developed and the suspension of the surface water monitoring program continued during 2023.
+In 2020, the Courtice Road and Highway 401 interchange was completed.
+However, other construction activities in the immediate area have since developed, and the suspension of the surface water monitoring program continued during 2023.
+In 2024, the surface monitoring program was resumed, and the sondes were placed within Tooley Creek at previous monitoring locations.

 The groundwater monitoring program generally consists of the measurement of groundwater levels and the collection of groundwater samples for the relevant monitoring locations.
+The surface water monitoring program consists of installing sondes at two locations and downloading the monitoring data.
 The required monitoring locations, sampling frequency, and parameters of analysis are outlined in the Groundwater and Surface Water Monitoring Plan.
 Monitoring locations for the Site are shown in Figure 2.